Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Conclusion

 \item{The $m=1$ lopsided pattern is shown to rotate in the disc with a well-defined pattern speed.
 The pattern speed of the $m=1$ lopsidedness is smaller than the pattern speed of the $m=2$ bar, when measured simultaneously at a same epoch.
 Moreover, the $m=1$ lopsided distortion rotates in a retrograde sense with respect to the $m=2$ bar mode.
 This gives rise to a dynamical scenario of a bar-lopsidedness resonance overlap.}

-\item{The stellar and the gas velocity fields of the host galaxy also displays a large-scale kinematic lopsidedness after each pericentre passage of the satellite galaxy.
-However, this kinematic lopsided pattern fades away long after the merger happens. }
+\item{The stellar and the gas velocity fields of the host galaxy also displays a large-scale kinematic lopsidedness after each pericenter passage of the satellite galaxy.
+The temporal evolution of the morphological and the kinematic lopsidedness closely follow each other. }

 \item{An interaction with a satellite galaxy also excites an off-set between the stellar disc and the DM halo of the host galaxy.
 The resulting off-set is 2-3 times of the softening length of the simulation.
-This off-set is rather short-lived, and is most prominent after each pericentre passage of the satellite.
+This off-set is rather short-lived, and is most prominent after each pericenter passage of the satellite.
 This holds true for a wide range of orbital configurations considered here.}

 \end{itemize}